LaceyT/Learn/Start.md

 ## How to run the project

+1. go to the folder "learn" and run "npm install" (npm is shortcast of node package manager) to get all dependencies

-1. go to the folder "learn" and run "npm run start". it will open a website with "localhost:3000"
+2. go to the folder "learn" and run "npm run start". it will open a website with "localhost:3000"